kumahq/kuma-website/app/docs/dev/documentation/fine-tuning.md

 By default, when transparent proxying is used, every data plane proxy follows every other data plane proxy in the mesh.
 With large meshes, usually, a data plane proxy connects to just a couple of services in the mesh.
-By defining the list of such services, we can dramatically improve the performance of Kuma.
+By defining the list of such services, we can dramatically improve the performance of {{site.mesh_product_name}}.

 The result is that:
 * The control plane has to generate a much smaller XDS configuration (just a couple of Clusters/Listeners etc.) saving CPU and memory